 Make sure you fully understand the destinations to which your business is allowed to legally ship CBD products.
 Even if CBD is legal in a certain country, you may have trouble shipping items to that country.
 If you are located in the United States, for example, it may be wise to ship exclusively within the states before expanding anywhere else.

 If you have a legal team, make sure they read over your statements and clearly identify where you intend to send your CBD products.
-The CBD industry has become really popular, really quickly — with a lot of ambiguity across borders and even state lines.
+The CBD industry has become really popular, really quickly — but hemp-derived products are still unlawful in some states.
 When in doubt, it’s best to consult your lawyer.
 Although CBD products are not considered controlled substances at the federal level, each state has its own individual laws and rules.

 If you don’t run your own farms or processing/manufacturing facilities and instead work with a supplier, make sure they are not violating any rules or shipping regulations, whether it be related to potency, location of where their CBD is grown, or anything else.